leafac/leafac.com/src/pages/curriculum-vitae.md

 <summary>Details</summary>

 - Raise Sistemas is a product start-up.
-- I worked on a medium-sized application in Ruby on Rails used by thousands of customers.
+- Worked on a medium-sized application in Ruby on Rails used by thousands of customers.
-- I improved the performance of a subsystem for importing users by a factor of 30x.
+- Improved the performance of a subsystem for importing users by a factor of 30x.
-- I was part of an agile team that did regular code-reviews, continuous integration, and continuous delivery.
+- Was part of an agile team that did regular code-reviews, continuous integration, and continuous delivery.
-- I worked remotely while traveling.
+- Worked remotely while traveling.
-- I had to leave Raise Sistemas after six months because I got accepted into a PhD program.
+- Had to leave Raise Sistemas after only six months due to start of PhD program.

 </details>